tehret/vbm3d/README.txt

 collaborative filtering."
 2007 15th European Signal Processing Conference.
 IEEE, 2007".

 This code is part of an IPOL (http://www.ipol.im/) publication.
 Plase cite it if you use this code as part of your research.
-(The article is not already published at this time)
 It is based on Marc Lebrun's code for the image denoising version of this algorithm (BM3D) available on the BM3D IPOL page (http://www.ipol.im/pub/art/2012/l-bm3d/).
+It also uses the TVL1 optical flow from IPOL (http://www.ipol.im/pub/art/2013/26/, available in the folder 'tvl1flow') and the multiscale from https://github.com/npd/multiscaler (in the folder 'multiscale').

 COMPILATION
 -----------

 The code is compilable on Unix/Linux and hopefully on Mac OS (not tested!).

-Compilation: requires the make program.
+Compilation: requires the cmake and make programs.

 Dependencies: FFTW3 and OpenMP (optional).
 For image i/o we use Enric Meinhardt's iio (https://github.com/mnhrdt/iio), which requires libpng, libtiff and libjpeg.

-Compile the source code using make.
+Configure and compile the source code using cmake and make.
+It is recommended that you create a folder for building:

 UNIX/LINUX/MAC:
+$ mkdir build; cd build
+$ cmake ..
 $ make

-Binaries will be created in the current folder.
+Binaries will be created in the `bin` folder.

-NOTE: By default, the code is compiled with OpenMP multithreaded parallelization disabled.
-If your system supports it you can activate it by specifying during the compilation with:
+NOTE: By default, the code is compiled with OpenMP multithreaded parallelization enabled if your system supports it.
-$ make OMP=1
 The code will then use the maximum number of thread available on your machine (up to 32).
 This can be reduced by changing the maximum number of threads allowed in lines 126 and 127 of `vbm3d.cpp`.